department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/learning-sessions/inclusive-design-best-practices.md

 This relates to digital design, as well, impacting systems architecture, personas, user journeys, design systems, page templates, information architecture, and semantic markup.
 Not only is it expensive to re-architect these systems, it is complicated, time-consuming, and introduces risk.

-**The best way to understand the diverse range of people you want to serve is to _work with them_ and learn how they interact with the world around them.**
+<blockquote><strong>The best way to understand the diverse range of people you want to serve is to _work with them_ and learn how they interact with the world around them.</strong></blockquote>

 ### Include people with disabilities